Martech: Martech is Marketing Logo

 Sounds good?
 Yes, but is your business ready for it?

-Do we need an ABM tool?
+Do we need an ABM solution?

-Deciding whether or not your company needs an ABM tool calls for the same evaluative steps involved in any software adoption, including a comprehensive self-assessment of your organization’s business needs, staff capabilities, management support and financial resources.
+Deciding whether or not your company needs an ABM solution calls for the same evaluative steps involved in any software adoption, including a comprehensive self-assessment of your organization’s business needs, staff capabilities, management support and financial resources.

 How many of the following questions would you answer in the affirmative?